 Transactions of the Institute of Measurement and Control is a fully peer-reviewed international journal.

-The journal covers all areas of applications in measurement, instrumentation and control.
+The journal covers all areas of applications in measurement, instrumentation, and control associated with feedback control systems.
 It encompasses cutting-edge research and development, providing a dynamic forum for the international measurement and control community.

 - Control Applications